Simpson-Golabi-Behmel Syndrome – Definition

 Penetrance:

-Presumably complete in male mutation carriers.
-Rarely, female mutation carriers may also be affected.
+Presumably complete in male carriers of the pathogenic variant.
+Rarely, female carriers of the pathogenic variant may also be affected.

 Overview of the Chapters on This Page: